Numbered street: Chicago

 The City of Chicago is set on a grid with eight "standard" city blocks per mile.
 Some blocks are further divided in half.
 A standard block has 100 address numbers, meaning there are 800 numbers per mile.
 Chicago address numbering begins downtown at State Street and Madison Street; State Street is 0 east and west, and Madison Street is 0 north and south.
 Major streets a mile apart have address numbers that, for the most part, are multiples of 800.

 The south side of the city uses numbered east–west streets, although older streets that were already named retained their names, particularly in the Loop.
 As stated above, Chicago house numbers are generally assigned at the rate of 8 blocks to a mile.
 The only exceptions are from Madison to 31st Street, just south of downtown.

 The first two main numbered roads in the system were renamed for historical figures after the numbering system was adopted.
 Roosevelt Road (previously 12th Street and renamed for Theodore Roosevelt) is one mile south of Madison with 12 blocks to the mile, Cermak Road (previously 22nd Street and renamed in memory of assassinated mayor Anton Cermak) is two miles south of Madison with 10 blocks to the mile, and 31st Street (3100 S) is three miles south of Madison with 9 blocks to the mile.
 South of 31st Street, the pattern of 8 blocks to the mile resumes, with 39th Street the next major street, 47th after that, and so on.

-The numbering within Chicago is continued throughout many suburbs south of the city proper.
+The numbering within Chicago is continued in many suburbs south of the city proper.
 For instance, Chicago Heights has a 185th Street, set on the same numbering scheme.

-Chicago's numbered street system was adopted in 1911 as a result of new legislation.
-Madison Street was made the base for all street numbering, and State Street for north–south streets.
+Chicago's numbered street system was established in 1911 by legislation that made Madison Street the base for the numbering of east–west streets, and State Street for north–south streets.